raandree/HsePowerShell220202/README.md

         }
         ```

+        &nbsp;

     - You don't necessarily need a ForEach loop in PowerShell to process a number of elements as the pipe (`|`) is implements a ForEach loop.

         ```powershell
         $users = Get-ADUser -Filter * -SearchBase 'OU=Demo2,DC=contoso,DC=com'
         $users | Set-ADUser -Description 'Test User'
         ```

+    &nbsp;

     - You can use the `ForEach-Object` cmdlet or the `foreach` keyword to create data in Active Directory but many cmdlets accept pipeline input by property name (ValueFromPipelineByPropertyName), hence a foreach loop is not required

         ```powershell
         Import-Module ActiveDirectory